Allium Flowers Bring Star Power to the Garden

 - The combination of long stems and spherical flower clusters, swaying and nodding in the breeze, adds three-dimensionality to the garden.
 Plant with sturdy architectural plants like phlomis and tall sedums for textural counterpoint.

-- Combine alliums with grasses such as fountain grass, and herbs like lavender for a deer-resistant garden.
+- Combine alliums with grasses such as fountain grass, and herbs like lavender for a deer-resistant garden (see more deer-resistant plants).